Costly Multidimensional Screening: Model

 Both the principal and the agent have quasilinear preferences that are additively separable across the two components: The principal's (ex post) payoff is given by

 and the agent's payoff is given by

-where $t$ stands for transfers.
+where $t$ denotes \textit{\textbf{monetary transfer}}.
 The utility functions for the productive component $u^A$, $v^A$ are assumed to be continuous on $\X \times \Theta^A$; those for the costly component $u^B$, $v^B$ are allowed to be any bounded measurable functions on $\Y \times \Theta^B$.
-The principal has \textit{interdependent preferences} if $v^A$ or $v^B$ depends on the agent's type.
+The principal has \textit{\textbf{interdependent preferences}} if $v^A$ or $v^B$ depends on the agent's type.

 The (ex post) surplus functions for the two components are denoted by

 The defining feature of the costly component is that any allocation is socially wasteful under complete information: for all $y \in \Y$ and all $\theta^B \in \Theta^B$,